thoughtbot/laptop/README.md

 For Lion (10.7) or Mountain Lion (10.8): use [Command Line Tools for XCode](https://developer.apple.com/downloads/index.action).

-For Mavericks (10.9): run `sudo xcodebuild -license` and follow the instructions to accept the XCode agreement.
-Then run `xcode-select --install` in your terminal and then click "Install".
+For Mavericks (10.9): run `xcode-select --install` in your terminal and then click "Install".

 ### Linux